wmk1/toll-road-blockchain-system/README.md

 * if the fee is smaller than the deposit, then the difference is returned to the vehicle.
 * if the fee is not known at the time of exit, the pending payment is recorded, and "base route price required" event is emitted and listened to by the operator's oracle.
 * when the oracle receives a new base route price request, it submits the base fee, which also clears one pending payment.
-* if there are more than 1 pending payments, an additional function is there to progressively clear the backlog one pending payment at a time.
+* if there are more than 1 pending payments, an additional function is there to progressively clear the backlog a set number of pending payments at a time.

 For simplicity's sake, we have not implemented a deadline after which the deposit is returned to the vehicle.
+Also, the function to clear pending more than 1 payment is an ugly one, because it implies a loop and multiple transfers.
+We actually use it to see how many pending payments you can cram in a single transaction.

 ## Contract overview